Thursday, May 6, 2010

 Sacred Places of Buddhism in India

 India, the cradle of Buddhism, is home to many sacred shrines of Buddhism.
 Lumbini (in Nepal), Bodh Gaya in Bihar, Sarnath and Kusinagar in Uttar Pradesh, where the four key events of the Buddha’s life, namely birth, attainment of enlightenment, deliverance of the first sermon and death took place respectively, are looked upon with great reverence.
 To these are added four other places which were also intimately associated with the Buddha’s life.
-These are Srasvasti, Sankasya, Rajagriha and Vaishali.
+These are Shravasti, Sankasya, Rajagriha and Vaishali.
 These eight places have all along been considered as the eight holy places (ashtamahasthanas) and are well-known pilgrimage destinations.

 In addition to the eight sacred shrines, some of the other important Buddhist sites of ancient India are: Nagarjunakonda and Amaravati in Andhra Pradesh; Nalanda and Vikramshila in Bihar; Junagarh and Valabhi in Gujarat; Snachi and Bharhut in Madhya Pradesh; Ajanta - Ellora in Maharashtra; Udayagiri, Lalitgiri and Dhaulagiri in Orissa; Kanauj, Kaushambi and Mathura in Uttar Pradesh.